wints/documentation/recipes/analytics_localytics.md

 **My Localytics webhook returned a 404, but I have the correct ID**

 It takes 10 minutes to attribute after you enable the **Attribution ID**.
+This means your Attribution ID is correct, despite the 404.
+Localytics just hasn't enabled 3rd party attribution as the 10 minutes haven't passed.
 Wait 10 minutes, then try again.

 **Branch shows a 202 but I don't see it in Localytics**